 '''

 function printMessage(msg: string): void {

 console.log('Message: ${ msg }');

 }

 printMessage("Hello, TypeScript");

 //printMessage(100);

+Listing 5-13.
+Commenting Out a Statement in the index.ts File in the src Folder

 '''

 When the change is saved, the compiler will run automatically.
 There are no errors in the code, and the compiler produces the following output: